neherlab/pangraph/docs/docs/dev/developer_guide.md

 5. Fast forward `release-pypangraph` branch to `master`:

 6. The push to branch `release-pypangraph` triggers a GitHub Action.
 This is non-reversible step.
 Do the push.
-Watch for any malfunctions in GitHub Action.
+Watch for any malfunctions in [GitHub Actions](https://github.com/neherlab/pangraph/actions).

-7. If GitHub Action succeeds, double check that PyPI release is up.
+7. If GitHub Action succeeds, double check that [PyPI](https://pypi.org/project/pypangraph) release is up.

 #### Releasing user documentation